ampproject/amphtml/spec/amp-actions-and-events.md

   </tr>
 </table>

+## Special targets

+The following are targets provided by the AMP system that have special requirements:

-## `AMP` target
+### `AMP`

-`AMP` target is a special target.
-It's provided by the AMP runtime and implements top-level actions that apply to the whole document.
+The `AMP` target is provided by the AMP runtime and implements top-level actions that apply to the whole document.

 <table>